dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 |  6 | F  | X  |  ..  |  X  | 6  | F  |  X | .. | X  | 6  | F  | .. | X  |    |    |

 Now, all of the memory in the heap is available to allocate (except for the overhead used to store the status of each chunk), and everything looks perfectly fine.
-But now the code keeps executing, and it will arrive at the following instruction:
+But the code keeps executing, and it will arrive at the following instruction:

 ```c
 alloc(7);